0

 Do we even need an internal audit?

-In short; yes.
-The standard Quality Management under the NDIS Q&SS says: The provider’s quality management system has a documented program of internal audits relevant (proportionate) to the size and scale of the provider and the scope and complexity of supports delivered.
+The Quality Management standard under the NDIS Quality and Safety Standards says: The provider’s quality management system has a documented program of internal audits relevant (proportionate) to the size and scale of the provider and the scope and complexity of supports delivered.

 When is the best time to engage you for an internal audit?